What to do once, your baby is home?

 - Be patient with the baby and with your husband, and forgive easily.
 This is new for all of you and takes some getting used to.
 Respond with affection and learn baby’s cues.
-Remember, you cannot spoil a baby with too many cuddles or attention.

 - Ask friends and family for help with cleaning, shopping, meals and caring for other children.
 Everyone needs help with a new baby!

 - Try to rest whenever you can; sleep (or at least lie down) when the baby sleeps.

 - Ask your husband to help out; we show you ways he can here.